albertamcaleavey/project-manager-frontend/README.md

 # ✅ TaskFlow

-TaskFlow is a project management tool.
-Users can create projects and tasks to track their work, stay organized and keep on top of deadlines.
+TaskFlow is a project management tool where users can track their ongoing projects and plan tasks.
+List and calendar views allow users to keep on top of deadlines and stay organized.
 # Getting Started

 Click [here](https://taskflow-am.netlify.app/) to view the app.